A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative expansion

-{\bf{iii})} Several monomials within a given $c$--coef have the same perturbative structure and numerical prefactor and differ only by directional indices, {\it e.g.} $3\blambda^2(\lambda^{(2)}_1)^3(\lambda^{(1)}_2)^{2}$ and $3\blambda^2(\lambda^{(2)}_4)^3(\lambda^{(1)}_5)^{2}$.
+{\bf{iii})} Several monomials contributing to a given $c$-coef have the same perturbative structure and numerical prefactor and differ only by directional indices, {\it e.g.} the monomials $3\blambda^2(\lambda^{(2)}_1)^3(\lambda^{(1)}_2)^{2}$ and $3\blambda^2(\lambda^{(2)}_4)^3(\lambda^{(1)}_5)^{2}$.
 This is a consequence of the index structure of $\Delta_{i_1\ldots i_\ell}$: the products of Kronecker symbols contributing to the \rhs of eq.~(\ref{eq:DeltaKron}) contract the indices of the Taylor coefficients of $\lambda(\epsilon)$ in all possible ways, thus generating an increasing number of new aggregate structures at each order of the expansion.
-For instance, monomials within $c$--coefs belonging to the lowest perturbative orders are grouped according to
+For instance, monomials within the $c$-coefs belonging to the lowest perturbative orders can be grouped according to

-In view of the above considerations, we conclude that all $c$--coefs at $\Oen$ with $n\ge 2$ can be represented in full generality as linear combinations of all possible products of perturbative structures under the constraints imposed by eqs.~(\ref{eq:physdim}) and (\ref{eq:pertdim}), {\it i.e.}
+In view of the above considerations, we conclude that all $c$-coefs at $\Oen$ with $n\ge 2$ can be represented in full generality as linear combinations of all possible products of perturbative structures under the constraints imposed by eqs.~(\ref{eq:physdim}) and (\ref{eq:pertdim}), {\it i.e.}

 with numerical prefactors $\gamma^{(n,m)}_{k_1\ldots k_{n+1}}$ and perturbative structures $\cO^{(n)}_{k;m}$ fulfilling $[\cO^{(n)}_{k;m}]_\rL = L^n$ and $[\cO^{(n)}_{k;m}]_\rPT = P^n$.
 For instance, we have